Reading Time: 3 minutes

 • Castillo de San Felipe de Barajas

 The grand dame of Spanish fortresses is Castillo de San Felipe de Barajas.
 This remarkable landmark has endured countless failed attempts to take it, faithfully protecting its city.
-One reason for its success is ingenious tunnels designed to carry the softest of sounds.
+One reason for its success is the ingenious design of tunnels that carry the softest of sounds.
 This allowed its soldiers to easily detect intruders.

 1. Take a Tropical Day Trip